CEDL2017/homework0/README.md

 A labeled image database organized according to the WordNet (only objects).
 WordNet groups synonyms as "synsets", provides short definitions and usage examples, and records a number of relations among these synsets.
 In ImageNet, they aim to provide an average of 1000 images for each synset.

-How it it built?
-Amazon Mechanical Turk
+How it it built? --Crowdsourcing!
 Amazon Mechanical Turk is a crowdsourcing marketplace of human intelligence tasks (HITs).
 First, the Turks (workers) have to pass a definition quiz of a tag.
 After that, they can start deciding whether some images correspond to that tag which helps them earn some money.